semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 #### Registry search

 Search the Semgrep Registry for rulesets via the search box at the top of the gutter.
-Search results will show up in this column.
+Search results will appear in this column.

 #### Recommended cards

-Semgrep's rule recommendation engine will show ruleset cards in the gutter when it finds technologies in your repositories with relevant rulesets available.
+Semgrep will recommend relevant rulesets based on technologies it finds in your repositories and show them here.

 #### Disabled rules

-If you removed a rule from an active ruleset, you can find the rule card and restore it from here.
+Find and restore rules previously removed from active rulesets here.

 ## Adding rules or rulesets